-- These are real VCE studies, and count towards your VCE. - They may attract an ATAR score.
-Study score if they are scored subjects. - You can choose up to 8 VET units, including 2 Unit 3 and 4 sequences. - A VET subject that is unscored will attract a 10% increment based on your 4th highest subject.
+- These are real VCE studies, and count towards your VCE. - If they are scored VET subjects (exam), this score will contribute towards the ATAR. - You can choose up to 4 VET units, including 1 Unit 3 and 4 sequence. - A VET subject that is unscored will attract a 10% increment based on your 4th highest subject.